For answers to frequently asked questions, visit International Student FAQ, or email Andrew Meade, Director of International Services.

 Statement of Academic Interests

-Once you declare your major (usually at the end of sophomore year), you will choose an advisor from the program or department you are majoring in.
+Once you declare your major (usually at the end of sophomore year), you will choose an advisor from the program or department in which you are majoring.
 Until that time, you will be assigned a pre-major advisor by the dean of first-year students.
-The only tool the dean has to match you with an appropriate advisor is your Statement of Academic Interests.
-Fill out this online form, which will be available starting on June 24, 2019, no later than July 19, 2019.
+The only tool the dean has to match you with an appropriate advisor is your Statement of Academic Interests (available June 24).
+This form will be available in early July.
 During New Student Orientation, you will meet with your pre-major advisor to finalize your fall schedule.